tedunderwood/asymmetry/entropycalc/readme.md

 **calculate_20_kld.py** calculates novelty/transience/resonance on a 20c-specific model, again because I was getting suspicious about the "novelty mountain" effect.
 It calls **kld_calc_worker_20c.py**

+**calculate_19_kld.py** calculates novelty etc on a 19c-specific model.
+But it *also* diverges from previous scripts in replacing the matrix with cosine calculations.

 Ideally, I would refactor the workflow to generalize and stop spinning off variants like this.
 But I'm still in exploration mode and don't yet know what needs to be generalized.